huntdatacenter/docs/docs/administer-science/data/faq.md

 Celebrate the success if you are able to successfully export a file, or [contact us](/contact) if you think something is wrong with your restore.

+## Deletions

+### Lab deletions

+When you end your lab subscription, all machine and data stored in your lab will be deleted.
+This includes backups that we hold on our systems.
+You will receive a written confirmation when all your data is gone from our systems.
+[Order a lab deletion](/administer-science/service-desk/data-space-orders/#delete-lab
+) under "Data space order" in the administer data service desk.

+### Machine deletions

+You may order deletion of unmanaged iaas machines inside your lab.
+We will then delete your machine, including the data volumes that are attached to your machine.
+[Order a machine deletion](/administer-science/service-desk/lab-orders/#delete-a-machine) under "Lab orders" in the administer data service desk.

+### Volume deletions

+You may order deletion of specific data volumes that are attached to one or more of your lab machines.
+Note that this is restricted to additional volumes that you have attached to your home machines and/or to your unmanaged iaas machines.
+You can not order deletion of `/mnt/work`, `/mnt/archive`, `/mnt/scratch` or `/home` volumes on your home machine.
+[Order a volume deletion](/administer-science/service-desk/lab-orders/#volume-deletion) under "Lab orders" in the administer data service desk.